HackAssistant/registration/README.md

 Inspired on this [tutorial](https://www.digitalocean.com/community/tutorials/how-to-set-up-django-with-postgres-nginx-and-gunicorn-on-ubuntu-16-04) to understand and set it up as in our server.

+- Set up (see above)
+- - `pip install -r requirements/prod.txt`
 - Create server.sh from template: `cp server.sh.template server.sh`
 - `chmod +x server.sh`
-- Edit variables to match your environment
+- Edit variables to match your environment and add extra if required (see environment variables available above)
 - Create restart.sh from template: `cp restart.sh.template restart.sh`
 - `chmod +x restart.sh`
-- Edit variables to match your environment
+- Edit variables to match your environment and add extra if required (see environment variables available above)
 - Run `restart.sh`.
 This will update the database, dependecies and static files.
 - Set up Systemd (read next section)